milochristiansen/timeclock/README.md

 To clean it up, you can specify a timecode.

-	timeclock report last year Customer
+	timeclock report last year :Customer

 This will only show events for `Customer`, however that is rarely what you actually want.
 Generally, what you really want is all times that are coded to anything at all.
-For this you can use the special code `clean`.
-This timecode only exists for this command, and tells the program to omit any events that do not have a code.
+For this you can use the special code `all`.
+This timecode only exists for this command, and tells the program to show all events that have a code.

-	timeclock report last year clean
+	timeclock report last year :all

 If you want to get a report for a specific month, you also need an end time.

-	report june 1st july 1st clean
+	timeclock report june 1st july 1st :all

+If you really want *all* events you can also use the special code `empty`.
+This will filter in events that have no timecode.

+	timeclock report last year :all :empty

 Like the event adding code, the report code simply searches for times in the entire given input, but it will always use the first *two* it finds.
 If it only finds one, it will print a report from that time to the current time, if it finds two it will use them as start and end times.
 These times can be in any order.
-Similarly, the timecode used for filtering is found via a search of the entire given input.
+Similarly, the timecode used for filtering is found via a search of the entire given input (although it still needs to be prefixed with a colon as normal).

+If you have timecodes arranged in a hierarchical manner, with children separated from parents with a colon (eg `parent:child:child`), a report filtered for `parent` will not automatically include its children.
+You can add `:...` after a parent to force its children to also be included.

 ### WTF is this thing doing?